 Busy gardeners are always on the lookout for easy to grow plants.
-Growing turquoise tails sedum is one of the most trouble free plants for ornamental landscaping.
-It is hardy in United States Department of Agriculture zones 5 to 10 and a proven winner in perennial beds, borders, containers and rockeries.
+Growing turquoise tails sedum is one of the most trouble-free plants for ornamental landscaping.
+It is hardy in United States Department of Agriculture zones 5 to 10 and a proven winner in perennial beds, borders, containers, and rockeries.
 Read on to learn more.

 What is Turquoise Tails Sedum?

-Succulents are noted for their adaptability, ease of care and wondrous forms and tones.
+Succulents are noted for their adaptability, ease of care, and wondrous forms and tones.
 Turquoise tails blue sedum is a cultivar that provides all these traits with deer and rabbit resistance and drought tolerance.
 What is turquoise tails sedum (Sedum sediforme)?
 It is a past Plant Select Waterwise winner with years of landscaping excellence ahead of the sedum.

 As a Mediterranean plant, it is suitable for climates with hot, sunny summers and cool winters.
 There is very little to learn about how to grow turquoise tails sedum.
 This species is pretty much ready to plant and enjoy.

-In May to June the plant will flower, bearing sweet little clusters of starry yellow flowers.
+From May to June the plant will flower, bearing sweet little clusters of starry yellow flowers.
 Over time, the plant mounds on itself in a dense clump of the plump leaves.
 Turquoise tails blue sedum is un-matchless for low maintenance and remarkable versatility.

 How to Grow Turquoise Tails Sedum